 To train and support the Helpline Volunteers in their role, and to meet regularly with them.

-To contribute and implement the development and improvements to the Helpline Service, and playing an active role in monitoring and acting on feedback received..
+To contribute and implement the development and improvements to the Helpline Service, and playing an active role in monitoring and acting on feedback received.

 C. General Responsibilities